jianpingliao1991/steedos.org/docs/metadata/object/field.md

 The field type is text.

-Label that represents the object field throughout the steedos user interface.
+Label that represents the object field throughout the Steedos user interface.

 We recommend that you make object field labels unique across all fields of it's object.